Applying for asylum in Bulgaria

 At an immigration detention center (SCTAF): There are two such centers – Busmantsi and Lyubimets.
 You can apply for international protection from there as well.
 You can receive free of charge legal assistance from the Bulgarian Helsinki Committee, legal aid partner of UNHCR.

-You can be detained at these centers either for 30 days for the purpose of initial identification or for up to 6 months for the purpose of the return.
+You can be detained at these centers either for 30 days for the purpose of initial identification or for up to 6 months ( that can be extended two more times for the same duration, or up to 18 months in total) for the purpose of the return.
 You have the right to appeal the detention decisions, as well as the return order.
-You can receive free of charge legal assistance from the Bulgarian Helsinki Committee, a legal aid partner of UNHCR which visits the immigration detention centers every week.
+You can receive free of charge legal assistance from the Bulgarian Helsinki Committee, a legal aid partner of UNHCR, which visits the immigration detention centers every week.

 With the State Agency for Refugees: You can also apply for international protection directly before the State Agency for Refugees.